Adobe shares soar after Fotolia buy, Creative Cloud jump

 Adobe's fourth-quarter net income rose to $73.3 million, or14 cents per share, from $65.3 million, or 13 cents per share, a year earlier.

-Excluding items, the company earned 36 cents per share, higher than the analysts' estimate of 30 cents per share.
+Excluding items, the company earned 36 cents per share, highe than the analysts' estimate of 30 cents per share.

 Revenue rose to $1.07 billion, while analysts had expected$1.06 billion.